The following is a list of resources you may find useful if you are planning on having a baby in Sudbury and District.

 Take your walking indoors to avoid the cold and slippery conditions of winter.
 Follow the link above for a list of locations within the City of Greater Sudbury that offer safe and secure, unsupervised walking spaces for you to continue with your walking routine.

-The Northern Trails Collaborative has created a comprehensive trail resource for Northern Ontario.
+The Ontario Trails Council has created a comprehensive trail resource for Northern Ontario.
 Follow the link above for information on trails in your area.